kcdvb1101/cme/README.md

 - [ ] **generative ai**:
   - **Understanding of Foundation Models**: Familiarity with large language models (LLMs) and large multimodal models (LMMs) and their applications in healthcare.
   - **Application Evaluation Framework**: Ability to assess whether to build an AI application and evaluate its effectiveness.
+  - **ai app engineering**: able to develop working end to end application integrating including but not limited to foundation models, multimodal llms, retrieval augmented generation (rag).
   - **Hallucination Detection**: Knowledge of causes and strategies for detecting and mitigating hallucinations in AI outputs.
   - **Prompt Engineering**: Skills in crafting effective prompts to optimize the performance of LLMs and LMMs.
+  - **agentic ai**: comfortable with cursor and similar agentic tools for the acceleration, streamlining, and scaling of development workflows.

 - [ ] **case studies**:
   - **Real-World Application Analysis**: Ability to analyze and discuss real-world case studies of software engineering solutions in healthcare.